 The next procedure is to rinse the saw chain with water.
 Ensure that there is no dirt or other undesirable debris left on the chain.
 The chain must also be immediately dried to prevent any moisture from coming into contact with it and creating rust.

 To remove the spark plug, the chainsaw needs to be in an upright position.
-Get a plug spark pull to get the spark plug away from the socket.
-If you dark and dry deposits located on its electrodes, you can clean them up with a file.
+Get the spark plug away from the socket.
+If you see dark and dry deposits located on its electrodes, you can clean them up with a file.

 If there are no more brittle substances, you can place it back into the socket.
 However, you should consider replacing it with a new spark plug if the electrodes have been swamped with these dirty deposits.